GuillaumeJasmin/react-resources-store/README.md

 ]
 ```

-Your data must be normalized.
-Under the hood, `react-resource-store` use [normalizr](https://github.com/paularmstrong/normalizr) based on your schema:
+Under the hood, your data will be normalized by [normalizr](https://github.com/paularmstrong/normalizr) based on your schema:

 ```js
 const schema = {